devpi/devpi/doc/adminman/server.rst

 by default in ``$HOME/.devpi/server``, unless you specify a different location via the ``--serverdir`` option.

-You can use the ``--export`` option to dump user and index state into a directory::
+You can use the ``devpi-export`` script to dump user and index state into a directory::

-    devpi-server --export dumpdir
+    devpi-export dumpdir

 ``dumpdir`` will then contain a ``dataindex.json`` and the files that comprise the server state.